omnetpp/omnetpp.org/download-items/WSN-Chaos-Manager.md

 github-url: https://github.com/Agr-IoT/WSN-Chaos-Manager
 ---

-An automated hard faul injection tool for MANETs tested on [LEACH for OMNETPP](https://github.com/Agr-IoT/LEACH).
+An automated hard faul injection tool inspired by Chaos Engineering principles for MANETs.
+This tool has been tested extensively on LEACH for OMNETPP.